VincentRPS/orca.py/docs/bot_tutorial/building_block_commands.md

 def on_add_command(self, event, a, b): event.msg.reply('{}'.format(a+b))
 ```
 Here, we added multiple arguments to our command.
 Namely, number a and number b, that we add together and return back.
-Of course, you can do loads more fun things with the Disco command handler.
+Of course, you can do loads more fun things with the orca command handler.

 ## Optional arguments